 Walk With Stone Soldiers at Chiricahua National Monument

-Here’s another Arizona canyon meant for exploring from the inside out and they may be the only hikers that you see.
+Here’s another Arizona canyon meant for exploring from the inside out and you may be the only hikers around.
 Hiking down through the rhyolite formations at Chiricahua National Monument is like walking with a troop of stone soldiers.
 The Apache’s called it “Land of Standing-Up Rocks,“ I call it hiking fun.

-Look to the Sky at Natural Bridges
+Look to the Sky at Natural Bridges National Monument

-Visit the North Rim of Black Canyon of the Gunnison
+Visit the North Rim of Black Canyon of the Gunnison National Park

 Alan and I have fond memories of a flower-filled summer hike on the North Rim of Black Canyon of the Gunnison.
 Talk about one of the less crowded national park—we saw a handful of people.
 Bonus points: Paonia, one of Colorado’s coolest mountains is located close by.